hashicorp/terraform-provider-kubernetes/website/docs/r/pod.html.markdown

 * `key` - (Optional) The key to select.
 * `name` - (Optional) Name of the referent.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/identifiers#names)

+### `dns_config`

+#### Arguments

+* `nameservers` - (Optional) A list of DNS name server IP addresses specified as strings.
+This will be appended to the base nameservers generated from DNSPolicy.
+Duplicated nameservers will be removed.
+Optional: Defaults to empty.
+* `option` - (Optional) A list of DNS resolver options specified as blocks with `name`/`value` pairs.
+This will be merged with the base options generated from DNSPolicy.
+Duplicated entries will be removed.
+Resolution options given in Options will override those that appear in the base DNSPolicy.
+Optional: Defaults to empty.
+* `searches` - (Optional) A list of DNS search domains for host-name lookup specified as strings.
+This will be appended to the base search paths generated from DNSPolicy.
+Duplicated search paths will be removed.
+Optional: Defaults to empty.

+The `option` block supports the following:

+* `name` - (Required) Name of the option.
+* `value` - (Optional) Value of the option.
+Optional: Defaults to empty.

 ### `downward_api`